tammet/json-ld-logic/README.md

-  Here we did not ask to find a concrete person, so we have only a single answer containing just a `proof` key indicating a list with the numbered steps of the proof found: each step has a form `[clause id, [derivation rule, source 1, ..., source N], clause]` where the clause either stems from an input fact / rule or is derived from the indicated sources.
-A source may be represented as a step number or a list with the step number as a first element and the rest indicating an exact position in the source clause.
+  Here we did not ask to find a concrete person, so we have only a single answer containing just a `proof` key indicating a list with the numbered steps of the proof found: each step has a form `[formula id, [derivation rule, source 1, ..., source N], formula]` where the *formula* either stems from an input fact / rule or is derived from the indicated sources.
+A source may be represented as a formula id or a list with the formula id as a first element and the rest indicating an exact position in the source formula.

-The formulas in the proof are always just lists of atoms (called *clauses*) treated as a disjunction (or).
+In this document all the formulas in the proofs are *clauses*: lists of positive or negative atoms treated as a disjunction (or).
 Negation is prefixed as a minus sign `-` to the predicate:
 `["-sibling","mike","pete"]` means the same as `["not" ["sibling","mike","pete"]]`.
 Strings prefixed by `?:` like `?:X` are *free variables* implicitly assumed to be quantified by *forall*.
 `["in","frm_N" ]` means that the clause stems from the *N*th fact/rule given as input.